tbodt/greenstack/doc/index.rst

   uses libcoro to do stack switching, which can use either assembler code, setjmp/sigaltstack, ucontext, or fibers depending on the platform.

+* Greenstack renames the greenlet type to greenstack and GreenletExit to GreenstackExit.
+However, the old names are still available for compatibility's sake.

+* Greenstack includes an API for custom state saving/restoring available from C.

 Example
 -------